https-github-com-elisee10/FoodBuddy/README.md

 ## Overview

-This food recipe app will let user find varities of food recipies, user can click on the food they would like, and they can view a video or get details on that food.
+This food recipe app will let users find varieties of food recipes, user can click on the food they would like, and they can view a video or get details on that food.

 ### Description
 [Recipe finder app]